JamesLKS/381F_Project_Group_29/README.md

 1. Use search function/scroll to find the document.
 2. Click the document.
 3. Click the little trashcan icon on the rightest of the page.
-4. It goes bcak to index page and the document is gone.
+4. It goes back to index page and the document is gone.

 - Steps to Update Documents
 1. Use search function/scroll to find the document.